 As a result of Hurricane Sandy in October 2012, Congress passed P.L.
 113-2, a portion of which directed actions for USACE to take, including preparation of two interim reports to Congress, a project-performance evaluation report and comprehensive study to address the flood risks of vulnerable coastal populations in areas affected by Hurricane Sandy within the boundaries of North Atlantic Division, U.S. Army Corps of Engineers.

-USACE completed the North Atlantic Coast Comprehensive Study (NACCS - link to PDF), which identified nine high-risk areas on the Atlantic Coast for an in-depth analysis based on preliminary findings.
+USACE completed the North Atlantic Coast Comprehensive Study, which identified nine high-risk areas on the Atlantic Coast for an in-depth analysis based on preliminary findings.

 The city of Norfolk has been identified as one of these nine focus areas that warrants an in-depth investigation into potential coastal storm risk-management solutions.